Craft Your Progress.

 Abiding Engagement

 The capacity to stay engaged is the key experiential determinant of long-term progress.
-The leader asks:
+People who craft progress ask:

 How can the way I get my creative work done strengthen my commitment to the work itself?